-Using Microsoft Word Tabs and Lists Exercise 3.
-Setting Aligned Tab Stops 1) Create a new blank document.
-2) Enter the text Price List .
-3) Format this text so that it is bold and 18 point size.
-4) We'll create a price list using tabs.
-This time we'll set up the tabs before we type any tex t 5) To the left of the ruler you will see a tab alignment box that allows you to choose a tab marker type.
-L 1 · 2· · · 6) Click once on the marker so that it shows a centre tab marker. . • 1 • • • 8 7) Once the Centre tab marker is selected, click on the 4 cm mark on the ruler. $\begin{bmatrix} 1 & 1 & 1 & 2 \\ 2 & 1 & 1 & 1 & 2 \end{bmatrix}$ • • • 3 • • • 4 • 8) Click on the tab marker box again so that it shows a right aligned tab marker.
-J · 1 · · · }· 9) Once the Right tab marker is selected, click the $7cm$ mark on the ruler. · · · 6 · · · 7 · 10) Click on the tab marker box twice so that it shows a bar tab marker (skipping the decimal tab marker for now). · 1 · ı · X· 11) Once the Bar tab is selected, click the $8cm$ mark on the ruler.
-1 - 7 - 1 - 8 - 1 12) Clicking the tab marker box again will show markers to place first line indents and then hanging indents.
-Keep on clicking until the box shows a Decimal tab marker. · 1 · 1 · 2 · 1 13) Once the decimal marker is selected, click the 11cm mark on the ruler.
-When all the tabs are in place, the ruler will look like the example below. • • • 10 • • • 1 1 • ■ 1 I ∑ I 1 1 2 I 3 I \$ I 5 I 6 I 7 I 8 I 9 I 10 I 1 I Now to add the text and see how it lines up with the tabs.
+Exercise 3.
+Setting Aligned Tab Stops

+- 1) Create a new blank document. - 2) Enter the text Price List and press enter to create a new line beneath it. - 3) Format this text so that it is bold and 18 point size and then click in the blank line below. - 4) We'll create a price list using tabs.
+This time we'll set up the tabs before we type any text. - 5) To the left of the ruler you will see a tab alignment box that allows you to choose a tab marker type. - 6) Click once on the marker so that it shows a centre tab marker. - 7) Once the Centre tab marker is selected, click on the 4cm mark on the ruler. - 8) Click on the tab marker box again so that it shows a right aligned tab marker. - 9) Once the Right tab marker is selected, click the 7cm mark on the ruler. - 10) Click on the tab marker box twice so that it shows a bar tab marker (skipping the decimal tab marker for now). - 11) Once the Bar tab is selected, click the 8cm mark on the ruler. - 12) Clicking the tab marker box again will show markers to place first line indents and then hanging indents.
+Keep on clicking until the box shows a Decimal tab marker. - 13) Once the decimal marker is selected, click the 11cm mark on the ruler.
+When all the tabs are in place, the ruler will look like the example below.

+Now to add the text and see how it lines up with the tabs.
 We'll start with the headings.

 14) Enter the following text.
 Each arrow indicates that you need to press the [Tab] key.

-Item Name \rightarrow Category \rightarrow Price \rightarrow Weight (kgs) 15) On the following lines, enter the following text.
-Stapler \rightarrow Stationery \rightarrow \$2.30 \rightarrow 0.3 Guillotine → Stationery → \$12.50 → 8.54 $Printer \rightarrow Computer \rightarrow \$320 \rightarrow 11$ Scanner \rightarrow Computer \rightarrow \$150 \rightarrow 4.5 16) Format the headings in bold text.
+$$Item\ Name\ \ \boldsymbol{\rightarrow}\ Category\ \ \boldsymbol{\rightarrow}\ Price\ \ \boldsymbol{\rightarrow}\ Weight\ (kgs)$$